voi-api/voi-api.github.io/maas-light.md

 ```
 The `/events` endpoint is a near real-time feed of status changes, designed to give access to as recent as possible series of events.

-The `/events` endpoint functions similarly to `/status_changes`, but does not included data older than 2 weeks (that data is in `/status_changes`.)
+The `/events` endpoint functions similarly to `/status_changes`, but does not include data older than 2 weeks (that data is in `/status_changes`.)

-See Open Mobility Foundation's MDS description on events [here](https://github.com/openmobilityfoundation/mobility-data-specification/tree/dev/provider#events).
+See Open Mobility Foundation's MDS description of events [here](https://github.com/openmobilityfoundation/mobility-data-specification/tree/dev/provider#events).

 ### HTTPS request